HenkaSyvert/ParticleLife/README.md

 		- make notes from 4ths and 5th and set intervals instead of just all tones in scale
 		- visualize with keyboard
 		- polyrythm
+		- make use of string thickness for determine if particle hit string or not

 	graphics:
 		- change particle mesh to cooler